Eye care: 6 useful tips to relieve dry eye

 Too often, people suffer from dry eyes because of environmental factors.
-You can start by avoiding smoke or staying indoors when it’s windy or cold outside.
+You can start by avoiding smoke or staying indoors when it's windy or cold outside.
 If you need to go out, use the appropriate eyewear that blocks harsh elements from drying out your eyes.
-Choose anti-blue light glasses with 100% protection from UV rays and select wrap-style frames for better coverage.
+Choose blue light blocking glasses with 100% protection from UV rays and select wrap-style frames for better coverage.

 If you are suffering from a mild case of dry eye, you can use over-the-counter artificial tears or lubricating eye drops that supplement your natural tear production.
 You can use this product as frequently as needed to soothe your discomfort.
 Eye drops deliver quick relief and clear up your vision as soon as you apply them.

 For people with chronic dry eye syndrome, preventing the tear from draining is often the treatment.
 It can be done by blocking the tear ducts using gel-like or silicone plugs, removed if the condition gets better.
 In extreme cases, tear ducts can be permanently removed by surgery.

 According to research, Omega-3 rich foods can help relieve dry eye symptoms.
 This fatty acid effectively reduces eye inflammation, which prompts better production of high-quality tears.
 There are many OTC Omega-3 supplements that you can buy from your local pharmacy.